neutra/node-supervisor/README.md

 ## todo

 1. rewrite the code using litcoffee
+2. use another name and add to npm repo
-2. send an email when crashed
+3. send email when crashed
-3. store the pid in file
+4. store the pid in file